microsoft-search/pnp-modern-search/.github/ISSUE_TEMPLATE/bug_report.md

 **For any question regarding Web Parts usage, please use the ["Discussions"](https://github.com/microsoft-search/pnp-modern-search/discussions) tab instead of creating a new issue.**.

 __Remove the above section before submitting, and removal of the below template will result in the issue being closed.__

+### Follow the template below or we will have to delete this request!!
+We can assist a lot faster if you provide the following information:

 **Version used**
 Ex: 4.8